Bishop Sutton: Sport and leisure

 Bishop Sutton A.F.C. were officially established in 1977, although it is actually a reformed version of a club that dated from the early 1900s.
 Bishop Sutton joined the Western Football League in 1991 after playing in the Somerset County League and prior to that the Bristol and Avon League.
 A title in the 1997–98 season in Division One earned the club a promotion to the Premier Division, where they have played ever since.
 They reached the 3rd round of the FA Vase in the 1995–96 season, losing to AFC Lymington.

-There is also a tennis club in the village.
+There is also a tennis club and amateur theatre group in the village.

 In 2011, residents of Bishop Sutton and surrounding villages banded together to form a new charity, the Chew Valley Youth Trust, to combat the declining provision in leisure and recreational activities for young people in the region.
 In response to the closure of local Youth Clubs and declining state support for local transport, the charity combats issues of rural isolation and provides young residents with recreational activities.